 Human resource and benefits professionals have to be constantly on the top of their game.
 Navigating the acronyms of health benefits or the alphabet soup of pre-tax benefits is challenging enough on its own.
-It is easy to understand why many are turning to their administrators, like Benefit Resource, for support with FMLA.
-Your first question might be “Why is my administrator concerned with FMLA?”
-We will answer that and show you how FMLA and Direct Billing streamline your workload.
+That’s why many are turning to their administrators for support with streamlining their workload with FMLA and Direct Billing.

 What is FMLA?

-FMLA is not just another acronym to memorize.
 “FMLA” refers to the Family and Medical Leave Act.
-It is a federal law that guarantees certain employees up to 12 workweeks of unpaid leave each year with no threat of job loss.
-Additionally, FMLA requires that employers covered by the law maintain the health benefits for eligible workers just as if they were working.
-(HINT: This is where FMLA and Direct Billing come together.
-But, we will get to that.)
+It guarantees employees meeting certain criteria up to 12 workweeks of unpaid leave each year with no threat of job loss.
+Additionally, FMLA requires that employers covered by the law keep the health benefits for eligible workers the same as if they were working.
+(That is where FMLA and Direct Billing come together.
+We’ll cover that in a minute.)

 When does FMLA apply?